HeySkidee/practice/README.md

 ## Just study wtf
+suffering in a job and getting money is better than suffering for college studies and getting nothing
 ### Proper amount of work and proper amount of sleep.
 Lil Baby Hustle
 ### You gonna see better days bro don't giveup.
 ### work hard af. practice ur focus whenever possible.